junxian428/HTB_Certified_Junior_Cybersecurity_Associate/2. Network Foundations/8. Internet Architecture/README.md

 Conclusion

 Each architecture has its unique benefits and challenges, and in practice, we often see these models blended to balance performance, scalability, and cost.
 Understanding these distinctions is important for anyone planning to set up or improve network systems.

+Questions
+Answer the question(s) below to complete this Section and earn cubes!

+- 0 What type of architecture allows nodes to act as both client and server?

+Peer-to-peer

+- 0 What architecture combines elements of both Client-Server and Peer-to-Peer models?

+Hybrid

+- 0 Which cloud service model involves accessing applications over the internet without managing the underlying infrastructure?

+SaaS

+- 0 In which architecture is the control plane separated from the data plane?
+(Format: two words, one of which is hyphenated)

+Software-Defined Networking

+- 0 Which architecture is known for decentralized data sharing without a central server?

+Peer-to-peer

+- 0 What model is used by video conferencing apps to combine centralized coordination with peer-to-peer data transfer?

+Hybrid